Feel It (The Tamperer featuring Maya song): Critical reception

-A reviewer from Daily Record said the song is "brilliant".
+Scottish Daily Record praised the song as "brilliant".
 Pan-European magazine Music & Media commented, "This Italian production team consists of three producers from national CHR network Radio Deejay.
-DJ Fargetta, Alex Farolfi and Mentiroso use the talents of dance diva Maya as the icing on the cake, which has the Jacksons' Can You Feel It as its main ingredient.
-Having enjoyed success in Italy, the incredibly catchy track is now being released across Europe."
+DJ Fargetta, Alex Farolfi and Mentiroso use the talents of dance diva Maya as the icing on the cake, which has the Jacksons' 'Can You Feel It' as its main ingredient."
+They also complimented it as a "incredibly catchy track".
+Music Week wrote that it "may lack credibility, but it's irritatingly catchy."
+Music Week editor Alan Jones noted that "it includes none of the original lyrics [from 'Can You Feel It'], however relying instead on a vocal from Maya about infidelity, with lyrics like "you made your bed and she was in it" and, more bizarrely, "What's she gonna look like with a chimney on her."

+Chris Finan from the Record Mirror Dance Update gave "Feel It" three out of five, writing, "A bit of a love-it-or-hate-it one here.
+Pepper's first release sees a female vocal run over The Jacksons' 'Can You Feel It' in as blatant a manner as possible.
+There are three mixes with little variation, relying on the said sample to do the damage.
+It's easy to see how the mainstream clubs are going to lap this up, and with apt radio support it could result in lots of copies going over the counter."
+In 2025, Classic Pop magazine ranked it number seven in their list of "Top 20 No.1s That Owed a Debt to the 80s".

 Chart performance

-"Feel It" was successful globally and remains the group's biggest hit to date.
-In Europe, it peaked at number one in Ireland, Scotland, the United Kingdom, and the Wallonia region of Belgium.
+"Feel It" was successful globally and remains the group's biggest hit.
+In Europe, it peaked at number one in Ireland, the United Kingdom, and the Wallonia region of Belgium.
 In the UK, it peaked during its sixth week on the UK Singles Chart, on 24 May 1998.
 It also topped the UK Indie Chart, which tracks singles from independent record labels.
-The single made it to the top 10 also in Denmark, Finland, Flanders, France, Greece, Hungary (number two), Italy (number two), the Netherlands, and Norway, as well as on the Eurochart Hot 100, where it rose to number two.
+The single made it to the top 10 also in Denmark, Finland, Flanders, France, Greece, Hungary, Italy, the Netherlands, and Norway, as well as on the Eurochart Hot 100, where it rose to number two.
 It was a top-20 hit in Austria, Iceland, and Sweden and a top-40 hit in Germany and Switzerland.
-Outside Europe, "Feel It" went to number one on the RPM Dance/Urban chart in Canada, number four on the Billboard Dance Club Songs chart in the United States, number ten in New Zealand, and number 19 in Australia.
+Outside Europe, "Feel It" reached number one on the RPM Dance chart in Canada, number four on the Billboard Dance Club Play chart in the United States, number 10 in New Zealand, and number 19 in Australia.
 The single earned a gold record in Australia, France, and New Zealand while earning a platinum record in Belgium and the UK.